OrbitalBliss/NO_CRAFTING_CHALLENGE_7D2D_MOD/README.md

 --------------------------
 Simply download the No_Crafting_Challenge_Mod_v1.0.zip file (or whatever the current release is).
 Do NOT just click "Clone or download" or you'll be downloading stuff you don't want/need.
 Decompress this ZIP directly into your 7 Days to Die install directory.
 If you didn't have a "Mods" folder, this will create one.
-You should be ready to do.
+You should be ready to go.
 Type 'Home' into your crafting search bar to see most of the things added.

 SPECIAL THANKS
 --------------------------